 I acknowledge that I am responsible for the material in this guidebook.

-Student's Legal Name (please print):
+Student's Legal Name (p lease print):

 Student's Signature:

-Student's Signature.

 Date:

 This page is the property of the William Penn University Division of Nursing and shall remain in the schools' files.